-There’s never been a better time than right now to get lost in a good mystery novel.
-With everyone stuck at home and the world at a stand-still, escaping into a good story is a great way to keep your mind off the state of things.
+Now, more than ever, it’s a good time to get lost in a good mystery novel.
+The story will keep your mind off of the overwhelming terror that is our current situation and at the end of it, you’ll find out the solution to the mystery — murder or otherwise.
 So bunker down in your comfiest chair with a warm blanket, a tasty cocktail, and let yourself relax and unravel some of the best mystery books out there.

 No Time for Goodbye

 Whatever the winter equivalent is of a beach read (a snowbank read, perhaps?), this runaway bestseller is it.
 You’ll barely notice the misery of shoulder season if you’ve got this page-turner to keep you company.
 Fast-paced, character-rich, and just a little bit implausible, this first outing from Canadian author Linwood Barclay centers upon the story of Cynthia Bigge, whose petulant wish as a 14-year-old is that her family would all die comes horribly true and sets her on a quest to unravel the truth behind their disappearance.

 The Lady in the Lake